idaholab/moose/modules/navier_stokes/doc/content/source/auxkernels/kEpsilonViscosityAux.md

 # kEpsilonViscosityAux

-!syntax description /AuxKernels/kEpsilonViscosityAux

-This is the axiliary kernel used to compute the dynamic turbulent viscosity
+This is the auxiliary kernel used to compute the dynamic turbulent viscosity

 \begin{equation}
 \mu_t = \rho C_{\mu} \frac{k^2}{\epsilon} \,,